oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 * OpenC2 Producers: Devices that send Commands, receive Responses, and manage the execution of Commands involving one or more SLPF or other Actuators with SLPF capability.
 The OpenC2 Producer needs _a priori_ knowledge of which Commands the Actuator can process and execute, therefore must understand the profiles for any device that it intends to command
 * OpenC2 Consumers: Devices or instances that provide stateless packet filtering functions.
 Typically these are Actuators that execute the cyber defense function, but could be orchestrators (i.e., a device or instance that forwards Commands to the Actuator)

-Though cyber defense components, devices, systems and/or instances may implement multiple Actuator profiles, a particular OpenC2 message may reference at most a single Actuator profile.
+Though cyber defense components, devices, systems and/or instances may implement multiple Actuator profiles, a particular OpenC2 Message may reference at most a single Actuator profile.
 The scope of this document is limited to SLPF.

 This specification is organized into three major sections.